Supersonic-Sites/FinelyTunedTechnologies/content/about.md

         cta_link: none
         cta: none
         desc: As professionals, we pick and choose only the best products, built to the highest standards, easy to navigate, and reliable.
-If you have any questions about the technology, we’re happy to help.
+Wondering how it works?
+We'll be happy to explain.
         subtitle: Highest Standards
         title: none
         shadow_select: true